Control 1.11: Conditional Access and Phishing-Resistant MFA

 |---|---|

-| Entra Security Admin | Conditional Access and MFA configuration |
+| Entra Security Admin | Conditional Access policy authoring, Authentication Strengths configuration, Identity Protection configuration |

-| Authentication Administrator | Authentication methods management |
+| Authentication Administrator | Per-user authentication method management (registration / reset) for non-admin users |

-| AI Governance Lead | Agent identity governance strategy |
+| AI Governance Lead | Cross-plane policy ownership (zone-to-CA-policy mapping, Agent Sponsor model); convene quarterly access reviews |

 Related Controls